mesosphere/dcos-docs-site/pages/services/edge-lb/how-to-tasks/upgrading/index.md

 * You must have the `edgelb` command-line interface (CLI) installed.
 * You must have an active and properly-configured DC/OS Enterprise cluster.

-# To upgrade Edge-LB upgrade
+# To upgrade Edge-LB packages

 1. Uninstall the `apiserver` package.